 There are a number of key factors that go into choosing what adult helmet for electric scooters is best for you.

-No matter how fast the normal speed of your e-scooter, your helmet should be appropriate to the traffic speeds of the streets or bike paths you might be riding on.
-If you strictly use your electric kick scooter on a bicycle path or other protected single lane right-of-way, then a bike helmet or snowboard helmet may be enough.
+No matter how fast the normal speed of your e-scooter is, your helmet should be appropriate to the traffic speeds of the streets or bike paths you might be riding on.
+If you strictly use your electric kick scooter on a bicycle path or other protected single-lane right-of-way, then a bike helmet or snowboard helmet may be enough.
 For riding on city streets, an e-bike helmet or DOT-approved motorcycle helmet is safer.

 If you ride an e-scooter at night, a helmet with a higher level of protection is recommended regardless of the vehicle’s top speed or road speed limits.
 For night riding, also consider looking for features like a rear light or rear reflectors, since e-scooter taillights tend to be very low to the ground and can otherwise be hard to see.